Introduction to the course

 Each week a small number of readings will be set.
 Students should strive to read as much as possible around the topics covered on the course.
 Readings will be described as "Essential" or "Background".
 Where possible, essential readings will be made available on-line.

 The course notes also contain a 'Reflections' heading which you can use to test your understanding of the material.
+You should make sure you are able to answer these questions before you come to the tutorial session.
 If you are confused by any of these, bring your questions to the tutorial.

 Use the Moodle Discussion forum for any specific questions you have outside the tutorial time.
 Also post messages if you find other interesting web sites relevant to the course.